 1. The marketing consultants at Wonderful Machine begin with a series of questions and a review of your website so that they can understand your interests and skills.
 Their extensive experience with all types of commercial photography clients allows them to build a targeted list of prospects that matches up with those interests and abilities.
 They start by filtering their internal database; then do additional organic research as needed to fill out the list.
 They then verify every contact to make sure that the information is still current.
-With about 15,000 prospects in its database, Wonderful Machine offers the fewest names, the fewest number of companies, and no ability to browse its internal data.

 2. Agency Access is the largest company of them all.
 Based in the U.S., they use their international partners to supplement their domestic data.
 They charge a subscription fee for access to their main list, and you can pay extra for a customized list build.
 You can search for singular companies or people in their directory or “access data” to build out a more extensive prospect list.